 If you’re just carrying a bucket, small hand auger, and rod, then you probably won’t need a sled.
 However, if you’re like most ice anglers, a sled will give you the convenience of carrying all of your gear in one easy-to-transport compartment.

 Some ice fishing sled benefits:

 Portability.
 Ice fishing sleds are specifically designed for dragging over snow and ice, making long-distance transport much easier.
 They typically feature molded grooves on the bottom to add tracking stability and decrease friction on the snow and ice.

 Convenience.
 Ice sleds are super easy to use.
 They’re just as easy to pull by hand as to tow behind an ATV or snowmobile.
 Sliding your gear behind you will also save your back from strain and wear and tear.

 Carrying Capacity.
 Depending on how much gear you need to haul, there is an ideal sized ice sled for you.
-A large ice sled can hold everything you could possibly need while ice fishing, including heaters, chairs, buckets, pop-up shelters, flashers, coolers, ice spears and more.
+A large ice sled can hold everything you could possibly need while ice fishing, including a heater, chairs, 5-gallon buckets, pop-up shelters, a camera, coolers, ice spears and more.

 Organization.
 Due to their open design, it’s easy to organize your gear so everything is exactly where you want it – and easy to access in a hurry.
 Many anglers like to modify their sleds with further improvements – making them even more convenient and capable.
 (More on these mods below)